jeffreysorgen/golf-club-sensors/implementation.md

 # Documenting my activity:
 **Learning about this:**
+- GitHub Desktop, possibley GitBASH
 - IMU sensors, and Fourier Series, until I understand IMU aspects about a golf swing
 - **How to edit Arduino sketches!**
-- GitHub Desktop, KiCad, LTspice, OSHPARK, probably GitBASH
+- KiCad, LTspice, OSHPARK
 - Arduino Components and code requirements

 [_(jump to --> Implementation)_](#implementation) [_(open for --> Discussion!)_](https://github.com/jeffreysorgen/golf-club-sensors/discussions)